AdobeDocs/genstudio.en/help/user-guide/approvals/request-review.md

 Ready to invite your coworkers to review an asset or experience that you created?
 You can invite stakeholders to contribute feedback on a draft of your content with the eventual goal of approval.

-Only reviewers who have been asked to review the content draft are able to review it.
-If you share a draft UrL with a GenStudio user in your organization who has not been included in the draft review, this user can view the draft, but not leave comments or approve the content.
+Only designated approvers can assign an approval status and add review comments.
+Approvers who have received the link to the draft URL can only see the draft, not assign approval status or add comments.
+If you share a draft URL with a GenStudio user in your organization who has not been included in the draft review, this user can view the draft, but not leave comments or approve the content.

 ## Launch an approval request